 Make it out of a recycled sour cream or margarine container!

-The two main things you need to consider when picking one are the size and ability to handle the heat.
+When picking one, the two main things you need to consider are the size and ability to handle the heat.

 The container should be 2-3 times the size of your gecko.

 Go larger than this, and it will have a hard time retaining the moisture.